ethannicholas/Frost/docs/memoryManagement.md

 Memory Management
 =================

-Panda manages memory using automatic reference counting.
+Frost manages memory using automatic reference counting.
 Each object carries around a count of the number of references to it, and when that count drops to zero, the object is destroyed.
 This reference count tracking is completely automatic, and you will generally not even need to be aware of it - simply create and use objects as needed, and they will be automatically cleaned up for you